ChrisPoche/Tockler-Time-Parser/README.md

 - Add/Delete tag to all Zoom meetings.
 Iterate the events, updating filtered tags zoomTags.start-zoomTags.end
 - Draw newly added/removed tags to other tables
 - Editing auto-tag value finds existing filter, updates tags object and redraws tables
-- Merge tags allows you to choose existing name if one of the two being merged

 ### Defects